Movement 5ReconnectDay 318

 He who conceals his sins doesn't prosper, but whoever confesses and renounces them finds mercy.

 You can only heal in a place safe enough to be honest, and if you have ever confessed into a room that punished you for it, you know how rare and precious such a place is.
 James ties the two together and will not let them come apart: confess to one another, pray for one another, and be healed.
 Hiding feels like protection, but it seals the wound away from the very air it needs to close.
-Confession brings it into the light, where mercy can finally reach the place that hurts.
+Bringing it into the light is where mercy can finally reach the place that hurts.
 So look, carefully, for the few you can be honest with, and stop performing a wellness you do not feel.
 This is not an invitation to fling yourself open to anyone, or to return to the room that wounded you.
 It is permission to find the safe few, the ones who will pray and not pounce, and there to take the bandage off.
 What you keep concealed will go on festering.
 What you bring into the open, among people who hold it gently, begins to heal.

 ← Day 317Day 319